frankrtavares/Thesis-Update/README.md

-# Thesis-Update
+# When You Arrive

-In-progress draft of Frank Tavares' thesis project.
+A work of interactive fiction by Frank Tavares.